BenMiller0/cse15l-lab-reports/Lab-Report3.md

 ## Part 2 - The "grep" command options
 <br>
-The "-l" arguement in the grep command only lists the file names that contian the found lines.
+The "-l" option in the grep command only lists the file names that contian the found lines.
 Found from: https://www.geeksforgeeks.org/grep-command-in-unixlinux/
 <br>
 Example 1:
 ```